-Bangkok River Transport consists of the Chao Phraya Express Boat & Bangkok Tourist Boat.
-They both run up and down the Chao Phraya river stopping at piers that give easy access to Bangkok’s riverside Tourist Attractions.
+Bangkok River Transport consists of the Chao Phraya Express Boat, Bangkok Tourist Boat & the new Boat 4 U. They all run up and down the Chao Phraya river stopping at piers that give easy access to Bangkok’s riverside Tourist Attractions.
 This includes the Grand Palace, Wat Pho, Wat Arun, Chinatown, National Museum and Khaosan Road.
 The Bangkok river boats also give access to Bangkok’s luxury riverside hotels and connect with the BTS Skytrain at Saphan Taksin.
 There are also, cross river ferries, private long-tail river taxis and shuttle boats operated by riverside hotels.
 Getting around Bangkok by boat is a great way to see Bangkok’s riverside life.

 The Tourist or Blue flag boat is a special tourist boat.
 It runs between Sathorn Pier (Saphan Taksin) and Phra Arthit Pier (Khaosan Road) stopping at 9 piers which give access to nearby tourist attractions.
 The fare is 60 baht for a single trip ticket.
 There are three passes available.
 Number one is valid for a full day from 09.00 – 20.30.
 It costs 300 baht.
 Number Two is valid from 09.00 – 17.30 and costs 200 baht.
 Number three is valid from 15.00 – 20.30 and costs 200 baht.
 A Tourist Boat ticket counter is at each pier on the route.
 You get a free route map with your ticket.

 The service operates daily between 09.30-20.30 and the frequency is every 30 minutes.
 The service extends to Asiatique between 16.30 and 20.30.